-Children's Medical Research Institute (CMRI) has around one hundred and fifty scientists and research students, working in teams that operates thirteen research units and world-leading expertise in four main areas of research: Cancer, Neurobiology, Embryology and Gene Therapy.
+Children's Medical Research Institute (CMRI) has around one hundred and seventy scientists and research students, working in teams that operates thirteen research units and world-leading expertise in four main areas of research: Cancer, Neurobiology, Embryology and Gene Therapy.

 Our aim is to accelerate research into children’s genetic diseases, birth defects and childhood cancer to find better treatments and cures, so Australian kids can live normal, happy lives.

 How we're fighting kids' cancer